 This poetry had a strong effect upon musicians wearied as they were by the endless quarrels and restrictions which had gathered round church art.
 It set them free again to follow their fancy, and to see how music could heighten the words of the poet and enforce his meaning.
 In doing so, they learned to use voices more lightly, to introduce greater varieties of rhythm, and put stronger character into their melodies.

 One composer who wrote extremely beautiful madrigals was Orlando Gibbons (1583-1625).
 He became organist of the Chapel Royal, and only two years before his death, was appointed organist of Westminster Abbey.

-These two appointments may be taken as a sign of the increasing importance of instrumental music in churches, for in the case of the Chapel Royal the position itself was a comparatively new one.
-Of Gibbons’s madrigals, ‘The silver swan,’ ‘O that the learned poets,’ and ‘Ah!
+These two appointments may be taken as a sign of the increasing importance of instrumental music in churches, for in the case of the Chapel Royal, the position itself was a comparatively new one.
+Gibbons’s madrigals, ‘The silver swan,’ ‘O that the learned poets,’ and ‘Ah!
 Dere heart’ are still very popular.
-They have a thoughtful, plaintive character which is quite Gibbons’s own.
+They have a thoughtful, plaintive character which is unique to Gibbon.